guptashraddha2016/Sentiment-Analysis-on-Movie-Reviews/README.md

 # Explaination
 The purpose of this sentiment  analysis is to build a prediction model to predict whether a review on the movie is positive or negative.

+# Dataset
+Train.tsv is a dataset from Kaggle datasets